Metabolic Disorders In Children: Causes, Symptoms & Treatment

 Most of these metabolic disorders are diagnosed during newborn screening or before birth.
 Many states in the US have made it mandatory to screen babies for some of these disorders (15).

 If any of the disorders are not diagnosed during the newborn screening, then they are not identified until the symptoms appear.
-Usually, your child’s doctor would perform a physical examination and run blood and urine tests, and DNA test to determine the exact metabolic disorder.
+Usually, your child’s doctor would perform a physical examination and run blood and urine tests and DNA tests to determine the exact metabolic disorder.

 Treatment For Metabolic Disorders In Children